ltb-project/ppm/README.md

 # One point is granted for each class for which MIN_FOR_POINT criteria is fulfilled.
 # defines the minimum point numbers for the password to be accepted.
 minQuality 3

-# maxLength parameter
-# Format:
-# maxLength [NUMBER]
-# Description:
-# The password must not be more than [NUMBER] long.
-0 means no limit is set.
-maxLength 0

 # checkRDN parameter
 # Format: